hafbau/lecture_notes/02_14_oct_19/w2d4-promises/README.md

   - should take the return value of the current task and pass it to the next one
   - will have to be given (pass in) a function to execute next
   - chainable
-  - should be able to catch police
+  - should be able to catch / police errors
-  - should be able to exit finally
+  - should be able to exit finally <we did not get to this>

 ### Promises